rusefi/rusefi_documentation/Triggers/Unknown-Trigger.md

 ## Step 1: tooth count

-Using rusEfi console get a picture of a long enough engine sniff.
+Using rusEFI console get a picture of a long enough engine sniff.
 On this example you see that a cycle of events consists of 24 tooth.

 ![Engine Sniffer](Images/Engine_sniffer.png)